saade/filament-fullcalendar/README.md

     public function fetchEvents(array $fetchInfo): array
     {
         // You can use $fetchInfo to filter events by date.
         // This method should return an array of event-like objects.
-See: https://github.com/saade/filament-fullcalendar/blob/3.x/#returning-events
+See: https://fullcalendar.io/docs/event-object
-        // You can also return an array of EventData objects.
-See: https://github.com/saade/filament-fullcalendar/blob/3.x/#the-eventdata-class return [];
+        // You can also return an array of EventData objects (see README section below). return [];
     }
 }